courtney-teed/m9-hw7-teed-courtney/README.md

 The only resource used while completing this homework was the module 8 class lecture.

-I had trouble formatting the dropdown nav content but I figured out everything except a small "jerky" transition moment after the initial user click on the button.
+I had trouble formatting the dropdown nav content, including an issue with a "jerky" transition after the initial user click on the button.
+All issues have been fixed.